SCO Explains: COVID National Policy Hearings

-In this Episode of SCO Explains we discuss the developments in the Supreme Court hearings on the COVID-19 National Pandemic Policy.
-Read our detailed coverage here.
+In this episode of SCO Explains we discuss the developments in the Supreme Court hearings on the COVID-19 National Pandemic Policy.

 The second wave of the pandemic saw a record number of patients and drastic scarcity of oxygen and other medical supplies.
 The CJI at the time, Justice Bobde day noticed the disparate approaches to COVID management.
 On 22nd April, 2021, a Bench consisting Chief Justice Bobde, Justice Ravindra Bhat and Justice Nageshwar Rao took Suo Moto cognizance of the situation.
 In its early hearings the Supreme Court clarified that it did not seek to supplant High Courts.
 Article 226 of the Constitution of India gave it wide powers, which helped to Court understand ground realities better.
 The Court stated that it could not be a mute spectator and had to play a complementary role to the High Courts.